fabwu/flarum-ext-sso/README.md

 2. Rename it to a name of your choice (e.g. `flarum-sso`).

+3. Copy `config.php.dist` to `config.php` and configure all settings.

-3. Activate the plugin in the settings.
+4. Activate the plugin in the settings.

-4. Install and activate the Flarum extension.
+5. Install and activate the Flarum extension.
   ```
   composer require wuethrich44/flarum-ext-sso
   ```

-5. Fill in the correct urls according to your wordpress instance:
+6. Fill in the correct urls according to your wordpress instance:

    **Login-Url**: `http://example.com/wp-login.php?redirect_to=forum`